 View summer general undergraduate and graduate tuition and fees.

 Need financial aid to attend summer sessions?
 Eligible continuing and new students are considered for summer financial assistance after completing the summer financial aid process.

 The summer sessions credit load limit is seven semester hours for each six-week session, nine semester hours for the eight-week session, and may not exceed a total of 14 semester hours for any combination of sessions.
 Requests in excess of seven credit hours per summer session must be approved by the college of your major.
 Please speak with your college for more information on obtaining an overload petition.

 Use My ASU to access online registration tools to schedule classes for summer sessions.

 ASU highly encourages students to seek advising and review course prerequisites to ensure appropriate class selection.

 Inside ASU podcast

 School’s NOT out for summer: summer sessions at ASU

-Summer might conjure up images of beaches and barbecues, but at ASU it’s more about books and classrooms.
-That’s because we offer plenty of courses during June, July and August to help you catch up or get ahead.
+Summer might conjure up images of beaches and barbecues, but at ASU it’s also about books and classrooms.
+That’s because as part of ASU Summer Sessions, we offer hundreds of classes to get you closer to your degree.
 In this episode, Emily and Ben give you all the details on summer courses at ASU.